 This article is designed to educate users on how to tell if the device is hacked and what next steps to take to secure themselves.

-If you’re going to turn your home into a smart home using equipment connected to internet, you will have more security issues.
-The security professionals call it Internet of Things (IoT) security.
-IoT is defined as anything with a sensor that can transmit data over internet from one device to another device.
-Simply put, once you are connected to internet you are exposing yourself to threats, such as identify and data theft, denial of service, malware, ransomware, etc.
+If you’re going to turn your home into a smart home using equipment connected to the internet, you will have more security issues.
+The security professionals call it the Internet of Things (IoT) security.
+IoT is defined as anything with a sensor that can transmit data over the internet from one device to another device.
+Simply put, once you are connected to the internet you are exposing yourself to threats, such as to identity and data theft, denial of service, malware, ransomware, etc.